How to Start Your Own LLC in Kansas - Complete Guide

 Reserve Your Kansas LLC Name

-Doing Business As (DBA) in Kansas
+Kansas Doing Business As (DBA)

 2. Select a Resident Agent

-3. Determine Your Management Structure
+3. Decide on Your Management Structure

 Member-Managed LLC